wadalino/pihole-ha-mqtt-service/README.md

    - outFiles : this folder contents four files
       - automation.yaml : it contents an automation to switch off pihole during 1 hour
       - mqtt.yaml : the content of this file needs to be included in mqtt section of Home Assistant
+      - templates.yaml : this is necessary to get timeline attributes for display char
       - card.yaml : this is a card sample that can be included to Home Assistant panel
-      - switches.yaml : this is a card sample that can be included to Home Assistant panel to change states on pi-hole
+      - card.switches.yaml : this is a card sample that can be included to Home Assistant panel to change states on pi-hole
+      - card.apex.char.yaml : this is a card sample that can be included to Home Assistant panel to view domains and ads bloked as char into a timeline
    ```